dcadorador/myw-repository/readme.md

-# Model Repository
+# MYW Model Repository

-This is an internal package for Mind Yer Website, that will create the commands for creating the base and model repository classes that is commonly used in projects.
+This is an internal package for Mind Yer Website, that will create the commands for creating the base and model repository classes that is commonly used in shopify projects.

 ## Installation